collabnix/dockerlabs/beginners/IntroToNetworkDocker.md

 The default network driver.
 If you don’t specify a driver, this is the type of network you are creating.
 Bridge networks are usually used when your applications run in standalone containers that need to communicate.
 A bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.

 3. ### Macvlan networks

 Legacy applications expect to be directly connected to the physical network, rather than routed through the Docker host’s network stack.
 Macvlan networks assign a MAC address to a container, making it appear as a physical device on your network.
 The Docker daemon routes traffic to containers by their MAC addresses.
 We need to designate a physical interface on our Docker host to use for the Macvlan, as well as the subnet and gateway of the Macvlan.

-3. ### Macvlan Networks

-Legacy applications expect to be directly connected to the physical network, rather than routed through the Docker host’s network stack.
-Macvlan networks assign a MAC address to a container, making it appear as a physical device on your network.
-The Docker daemon routes traffic to containers by their MAC addresses.
-We need to designate a physical interface on our Docker host to use for the Macvlan, as well as the subnet and gateway of the Macvlan.